I have invented retrospective resignation

 I went to watch the HBC cabinet meeting tonight (7th Jan, 2019) because everyone’s been up in arms in recent weeks over an apparently outrageous decision by our council to build large solar arrays on beautiful bits of the countryside around our town.

-It’s been a year since Maria McLachlan was attacked.
-This guest post by Paula Boulton is an example of the journey many of us have been on in the last 12 months… KG
+One woman’s story: it’s been a year since Maria McLachlan was attacked.
+This guest post by Paula Boulton is an example of the journey many of us have been on in the last 12 months.

 Like many women recently, I’ve just seen my life implode.
 This, surprisingly perhaps, is a good thing.